-A new travelling exhibition from the Illinois Holocaust Museum & Education Center ILLINOIS HOLOCAUST MUSEUM & EDUCATION CENTER When you've lost everything, a single object can take on extraordinary meaning.
+The award-winning exhibition from Illinois Holocaust Museum & Education Center researcensta

+ILLINOIS HOLOCAUST MUSEUM & EDUCATION CENTER

+When you've lost everything, a single object can take on extraordinary meaning.

-heresiensta A new travelling exhibition from the Illinois Holocaust Museum featuring personal artifacts and stunning collaborative artworks by award-winning photographer Jim Lommasson and survivors of genocide and their families ABOUT THE EXHIBITION: A teddy bear, a set of house keys, a typewriter - everyday objects that ordinarily provide convenience or comfort take on deeper meaning and become storytellers, in their own right, when they are remnants left from a world destroyed.
+The award-winning exhibition from Illinois Holocaust Museum featuring stunning collaborative artworks by celebrated photographer Jim Lommasson and survivors of genocide and their families

+ABOUT THE EXHIBITION:

+A teddy bear, a set of house keys, a typewriter - everyday objects that ordinarily provide convenience or comfort take on deeper meaning and become storytellers, in their own right, when they are remnants left from a world destroyed.
 Stories of Survival: Object.
 Image.
-Memory. reflects upon the individual stories of 59 Survivors of the Holocaust and genocides and conflicts including Armenia, Bosnia, Cambodia, Iraq and Syria, Rwanda, and South Sudan, told through objects, photographs and personal reflections.
-Created by the Illinois Holocaust Museum and award-winning photographer Jim Lommasson, the exhibition includes large-format photographic prints of precious objects from a Survivor, on which the Survivor or their family member(s) reflect on the objects' meaning directly on the print.
-The photographs are exhibited adjacent to the physical artifacts with text labels that present a period photograph of the Survivor, inviting audiences to explore how time and distance influence meaning and experience of these objects and their stories.
+Memory. reflects upon the individual stories of 59 Survivors of the Holocaust and genocides and conflicts including Armenia, Bosnia, Cambodia, Iraq and Syria, Rwanda, and South Sudan, told through photographs and personal reflections.
+Created by the Illinois Holocaust Museum and photographer Jim Lommasson, the exhibition includes large-format photographic prints of precious objects from a Survivor, on which the Survivor or their family member(s) reflect on the objects' meaning directly on the print.
+The photographs invite audiences to explore how time and distance influence meaning and experience of these objects and their stories.

 Through the objects and handwritten memories, themes of childhood, home, culture, and religious practice, but also war, violence, displacement, and exile emerge.
 These stories of survival resulting from incomprehensible inhumanity represent shared human experiences despite differences of time and place: experiences of resilience and courage, the fragility of life, family history, and hope for the future.
 The exhibition inspires visitors to reflect on their own families' stories of immigration, the meaning behind their keepsakes and heirlooms, and the common experiences of people as they made their way to a new home.
 It also draws connections between genocides throughout the 20th and 21st centuries, prodding visitors to ask why the promise of "never again" remains unfulfilled.

 The Illinois Holocaust Museum & Education Center in Skokie, Illinois (12 miles north of the city center of Chicago) is the third largest Holocaust Museum in the world, founded by Holocaust Survivors in response to neo-Nazi activities in Skokie in 1978.
 With the mission to "remember the past and transform the future," the exhibition draws from the Museum's significant collection of artifacts from Holocaust Survivors, while also pulling from rich connections with other genocide-affected communities.
-After hosting Jim Lommasson's exhibition What We Carried: Stories by Iraqi Refugees, which shared reflections on Iraqi refugees' beloved objects from their homeland, the Museum and Lommasson partnered to create an exhibition that expanded that vision to the experience of Holocaust and genocide Survivors.
+Stories of Survival was honored by both the American Alliance of Museums and the American Association of State and Local History for Excellence in Exhibition.

 Stories of Survival is a scalable exhibition and can be adapted to the needs of museums and libraries and comes with educator materials, a family guide, docent scripts, and a beautiful companion catalogue.
 As part of the exhibition, the Illinois Holocaust Museum has partnered with the Tenement Museum, New York on its "Your Story, Our Story" web platform, which encourages visitors to photograph and share a family object and its significance on social media.
 Borrowing institutions can continue to contribute to this web platform.

 Stories of Survival: Object.
 Image.
 Memory. is a project of the Illinois Holocaust Museum & Education Center and photographer Jim Lommasson.

+CONTENTS:

-CONTENTS: Exhibition Components:
+Exhibition Components:

-- 65-28 x 40" framed photographs

-- Accompanying artifacts

-- Digital files for overview texts and object labels

-- Audiovisual component (equipment must be provided by hosting institution)

-- Exhibition catalog (available for purchase)
+- 65-28 x 40" framed photographs - Digital files for overview texts and object labels - Audiovisual component (equipment must be provided by hosting institution) - Exhibition catalog (available for purchase)

-- "Your Story, Our Story" web platform

-The exhibition is available in two sizes:
+The exhibition is available in two sizes: Full size - Approximately 325 running feet